lihuixidian/ONCE-/README.md

 # ONCE(+)
-This project provide a solution to count frenquency of episodes with time constraint.
+We provide a one-pass solution to count distinct/non-overlapped frenquency of time-constrained episodes from a long sequence.

 ## Input:
 a long sequence in the form of: [(s1,time1),(s2,time2),...]